One Of My Favorite Outfits Of All Time

 - Black heels

-I leave you today with a quote from Edit Head, one of Hollywood’s greatest designers and the creator of this suit as it is most fitting.
+I leave you today with a quote from Edit Head, one of Hollywood’s greatest designers and the creator of the suit in this post.

 “Your dresses should be tight enough to show you’re a woman and loose enough to show you’re a lady.”
 Edith Head